-Kourtney Kardashian And Scott Disick Show The World That Even Exes Can Be Friends
+Kourtney Kardashian And Scott Disick Shows The World That Even Exes Can Be Friends

 The photo caption read “MOM and DAD back at it again with the co-parenting skills.”
 An evident red flag for anyone who is hoping that this vacation would serve as some sort of romantic glue between Kourtney Kardashian and Scott Disick as per ComicBook.

 The family vacation Kourtney and Scott spent in Hawaii may have allowed the couple some alone time which resulted in the cozy photos of the seemingly on-again couple.
 As for Scott, he isn’t sure where he stands at the moment.
-Apparently, the father-of-three doesn’t want to jinx anything as per People.
+Apparently, the father of three doesn’t want to jinx anything as per People.
 In an interview with the said publication, Scott Disick was asked about their secret to their flawless co-parenting relationship to which he answered, “I don’t know, and I don’t want to jinx it.”

 “I don’t think we know any other way, to be honest.
 We never had any negativity between us and we made a very smooth transition into the way we live, and luckily, thank God, we’re able to see one another and still be with our children and, knock on wood, that we have that,” Scott exclaimed.
 “Thank God we have that and everyone is somewhat happy and it seems to work.
 It’s not broke, so don’t fix it.”